How To Set Up a Solo 401(k) in 5 Steps

 - Employee rights and responsibilities: Employee disclosure needs to include the timeline for employer contributions and any applicable employer match, eligibility information, and vesting schedules you want to use

-Now that you’ve chosen your provider and obtained all required documents and disclosures, it’s time to open the Solo 401(k).
-This account should be formed any time prior to your tax-filing deadline and needs to be formed in accordance with any guidelines in your plan documents.
+Once you have chosen a provider and have obtained all required documents and disclosures, you can open your solo 401(k) account.
+This account should be opened before your tax-filing deadline and following guidelines in your plan documents.

-While you’re allowed to set up a Solo 401(k) account after the year ends and make prior-year contributions in a way that’s similar to how you fund an IRA, it’s typically a best practice to set up a new account in the year that it’ll be effective and make your first contributions in the same year.
+While you’re allowed to set up a Solo 401(k) account after the year ends and make prior-year contributions similar to IRA funding, it’s best to set up a new account in the year that it’ll be effective and make your first contributions in the same year.

-The limit on compensation that can be used to determine your contribution is $290,000 in 2021.
+The IRS limit on compensation used to determine your contribution is $305,000 in 2022.
 Consult your tax advisor to develop an optimal strategy that’s IRS-compliant.
-Penalties for excessive contributions are applied in the year the contribution is made and when the money is distributed, so it’s important to get your contribution correct.
+Penalties for excessive contributions are applied in the year the contribution is made and when the money is distributed, so it’s essential to get your contribution correct.

-Once your account reaches $250,000 in assets, you’ll have new requirements, including filing Form 5500 with the IRS.
+Once your account reaches $250,000 in assets, you’ll have new requirements, including filing IRS Form 5500.
 If you ever hire employees who become eligible for your plan, you’ll need to make adjustments to accommodate these new participants.

 Solo 401(k) Costs

 Because Solo 401(k) plans have one participant, there are few administration requirements.
-For a fee, some providers will help you with the required compliance and associated paperwork.
-Note that some providers don’t offer full-service management and will only provide you the information needed for your tax filing and regulatory reporting.
-Keep this in mind when you are shopping around for a provider.
+Some providers will help you with the required compliance and associated paperwork for a fee.
+Note that some providers don’t offer full-service management and will only provide you with the information needed for your tax filing and regulatory reporting.
+Keep this in mind when you’re shopping around for a provider.

 Most providers charge custody fees plus mutual fund expense ratios and commissions for trading individual stocks, bonds, or exchange-traded funds (ETFs).
 You may also pay fees per fund you use or other fees to an alternative provider if you invest in things like real estate.